lwaekfjlk/OpenDevin/evaluation/swe_bench/README.md

 Tips: If you came across `Could not establish connection to host`, there can be some docker errors and just restart the docker and run again.

-Tips: If you came across `sqlite3 unsupported version error`, https://github.com/OpenDevin/OpenDevin/issues/571
+Tips: If you came across `sqlite3 unsupported version error`, https://github.com/OpenDevin/OpenDevin/issues/571.

+Tops: If running on M1/M2 chips, need to follow https://stackoverflow.com/questions/70765522/docker-amd64-warning-on-apple-m1-computer about the docker using Rosetta.

 ## Step0: Do not use Conda environment